 The working environment is one of the most important factors when looking for a new job.
 74 percent of employees say they would not mind giving up part of their salary to have an ideal work environment.
 Technology, from collaborative tools to the control of light and temperature according to personal preferences, is crucial in creating the perfect workplace.

 Everyone considers technology support important these days, but for digital natives like millennials and Gen-Z's, a tech-intensive office and a digital culture can be real deal-breakers.
-Therefore, a smart office is a powerful weapon in the war for talent.
+Therefore, an optimized office is a powerful weapon in the war for talent.

-2. Get the best out of people with smart technology
+2. Get the best out of people with workplace technology

 Autonomous working environments lead to productivity, creativity, and innovation, as long has been known.
 Deloitte’s building The Edge, the first smart office in the world, shows you exactly why a great workplace experience is essential.